 At the end of this article, I outline two comprehensive study guides to help you learn Meteor properly.
 The study guides are for both beginners and seasoned developers.
-The first study guide, which uses a book and a paid screencast, teaches you how to build a sophisticated, modern social-media web application.
-And the second one, which uses only free (one affordable resource), is just as instructive as the first, though you won’t build a specific web application throughout the course.
+The first study guide, which uses a book, a paid screencast, and some free online resources, teaches you how to build a sophisticated, modern social-media web application with Meteor.
+And the second study guide, which uses only free resources (one affordable screencast and free online resources), is just as instructive as the first, though you won’t build a specific web application throughout the course.

-First, I give a comprehensive overview of Meteor, in which I discuss just about everything you want and need to know about Meteor before you commit to investing your time and other resources in this still burgeoning though exceptional technology.
+First, I give a comprehensive Meteor overview, in which I discuss just about everything you want and need to know about Meteor before you commit to investing your time and other resources in this still burgeoning though exceptional technology.